Frequently asked questions

 14. Where can I get information about your Christian school?

 If you visit on a Sunday or Wednesday, we will be happy to provide you with some general information about our Academy or put you in touch with someone who could answer a few questions.
 During the week, you are welcome to contact the Academy office to schedule a meeting with our Academy Administrator.
-More information can also be found elsewhere on these pages or at our Academy website.
+More information can also be found at our Academy website.

 15. How can I get a copy of a sermon?

 Absolutely!
 We believe that the heartbeat of the local church is missions and church planting.
-We aim to Exalt the Lord, Evangelize the World, Edify the Learner and our vision is expressed through the support of almost 300 missionaries around the world.
-We hold an annual Missions Conference in April, and the first Wednesday of each month is reserved for a missionary speaker during our evening service.
-We have also sent out church planters all over America.
+We aim to Exalt the Lord, Evangelize the World, and Edify the Learner.
+Our vision is expressed through the support of almost 300 missionaries around the world.
+We hold an annual Missions Conference in April, a second missions emphasis weekend in October, and have missionaries scheduled regularly throughout the year.
+We have sent out church planters all over America, and have mission trips scheduled every summer to help people learn more about missions.

-Our Hispanic ministry – Templo Bautista de Fairfax – is led by Pastor Jack Ramos.
+Our Hispanic ministry – Templo Bautista de Fairfax – is led by Pastor Richard Hurst.
 TBF meets each Sunday in the Auditorium and Wednesday in our lower level Fellowship Hall.
 Bible Study Fellowship classes for all ages, a nursery, children’s programs, and activities for the entire family are available from the “church within a church.”

 The first step is to be faithfully attending and having joined Fairfax Baptist Temple as a church member.
 Then, seek to utilize your spiritual gifts in our many areas of ministry.
 Feel free to speak to the Pastor or any ministry leader about what interests you and where you’d like to get plugged in.
 There’s something for everyone to do here and our desire is to encourage you in your walk with the Lord by your service to Him.